dxe4/demographics/README.md

 ### areas_lat_lon.csv

 ### constituency_turnout.csv
 Data showing the turnout and electorate size for all 650 UK constituencies at the 2015 general election (the same info for the 2017 general election was not available so this was considered a good proxy).
 The data was scraped from http://www.ukpolitical.info/Turnout15.htm.
+Note slight changes to names of two constituencies so that they can be joined to postcode_sector_lookup.csv.

 ### density.csv